mikhail-ram/grocereceipts/README.md

 # Grocereceipts
-Object Recognition and Recipe Generation Using YOLO and Large Language Models
+Object Recognition and Recipe Generation Using YOLO and Large Language Models.